 Cups with a bottle of water appeared, then wine glasses and a bottle of Prosecco.
 Before we knew it, we were working our way through a sampler plate of pizzas, breads, cookies, and cheeses and we were loving every single bite.

 I knew from Deb and Massi that we had several more stops to make on this tour, but I couldn’t keep myself from trying a little bit of everything.
-I knew our blog followers would want to know something about each of these baked goods, so I loosened my belt and kept sampling for the sake of research.
+We knew our blog followers would want to know something about each of these baked goods, so I loosened my belt and kept sampling for the sake of research.
+I was willing to slip into a Tuscan food coma for you, our readers.

 Eventually, we had to leave the bakery and our private foodie tour continued.
 But for now, let’s pause and reflect on the bakery and Deb and Massi’s well thought-out tour.
 Without their guidance and connections we never would have gotten to go behind the scenes and wouldn’t have thought to eat dessert first.